ansible-community/community-website/data/journeys/personas.md

 * **Attitude:** Possibly irritated that they didn't land on the product right away.
 Might appreciate being aware of the upstream community, but wants to get to their target.
 * **Knowledge:** Unclear, but business-focussed for sure.
 Might be aware of RHAAP, AutomationHub, etc, or might be a community user of Ansible looking to go further

+## Technical writer

+Technical writers contribute to Ansible community documentation.
+They can be users who notice trivial corrections or out-of-date content while using Ansible.
+Technical writers do not necessarily need to be Ansible users.
+They can be people who simply have an interest in contributing to open-source and regard documentation as an easy starting point.

+Note that technical writer does not refer to a developer who is adding user documentation for code.
+This technical writer persona represents someone who is contributing to the existing codebase.

+* **Needs:** Often require some help setting up a working environment and getting oriented with an Ansible project.
+Can require guidance with contributor guidelines and git workflow.
+Ability to preview and verify changes in built output.
+Also needs style guidelines and writing best practices.
+* **Attitude:** Can get overwhelmed easily by fast-moving projects.
+* **Knowledge:** Technically curious and enthusiastic about contributing to open-source.
+Could be familiar with RST and Sphinx or another plain-text markup like MD or ADOC.
+Not necessarily a native English speaker but has at least intermediate fluency in English.